Edited By: Leanne Ridgeway

 RIFF RELEVANT [Pat]: Any other plans on the horizon for 2018?

 Johnny Harrod: In April, the band released the CD version of the album through Blackseed Records and then on 4-20-18 (perfect) the vinyl released through Cursed Tongue Records.
 We are super excited for that one.

 Terry McDaniel: Just to keep kicking down doors and riding out this first wave until we start writing album #2… we are a new music kinda band and always want to be writing or releasing.

 Jeff Cole: We have a lot of cool shows lined up throughout the year including Doomed And Stoned Fest Indianapolis in October in addition to Descendants of Crom.

 RIFF RELEVANT [Pat]: It’s my tradition to allow the subjects of my interrogations to have the last word… anything you all would like to state, share, rant about, whatever… this is all you!

 Terry McDaniel: Just a big thanks to everyone who has helped push our music forward.
 All the fans who literally have been blowing our mailbox apart from all over parts of the globe.
 And to people like you who make us sound interesting… cheers!!

 Thanks, Guys!
 I’m not sure to what degree I’m involved in helping WOLFTOOTH sound interesting, those guys seem to have that down rather nicely all on their own.

-Remember, the full-length S/T WOLFTOOTH release is out NOW and available in various formats via the links below.
+Remember, the full-length S/T WOLFTOOTH release is out NOW and available in various formats via the links above.
 Make sure to get out and catch them live, be it a regular show, Descendants Of Crom, wherever, the first opportunity you get.